Fast Solver for the Reynolds Equation on Piecewise Linear Geometries: Timing

 \section{Timing}

-When the height is piecewise constant or piecewise linear, the PWC and PWL methods give the exact solution to the Reynolds equation and are certainly faster than the FD solution.
+When the height is piecewise constant or piecewise linear, the PWC and PWL methods give the exact solution to the Reynolds equation and are certainly faster than the Reynolds FD solution.
 The PWC and PWL methods scale with the number of piecewise components, whereas the FD method requires a fine grid resolution to capture steep slopes and surface discontinuities.

 When the height is non-linear, the PWC, PWL and FD methods all approximate the solution on a grid.
 Recall, where the FD method uses $N+1$ grid points, the PWC and PWL methods use $N$ piecewise components; the grid spacing in both cases is $\Delta x = 1/N$. \cref{runtimes} shows the computational run times for the FD, PWC, and PWL methods with the logistic step example.
 For a non-linear height, the PWL method is significantly faster than both the PWC and FD methods.
 The FD method is evaluated with numpy.linalg.solve, which is an LU method with partial pivoting, having $\mathcal{O}(N^3)$ time complexity.
 In the PWC method, a nested loop is used to compute each element of the Schur complement inverse $K^{-1}_{i,j}$ when we evaluate $M^{-1}{\bf b}$, leading to $\mathcal{O}(N^2)$ complexity.
 In the PWL method, the upper triangular Schur complement is simple invert and $M^{-1}{\bf b}$ can be evaluated in a single loop, corresponding to $\mathcal{O}(N)$ complexity.
-These time complexities are confirmed by the timing results in \cref{runtimes}.
+These time complexities are confirmed by the results in \cref{runtimes}. { Note that we have experimented with various other iterative solvers for the Reynolds finite difference formulation and found the performance to be comparable to the LU solver.
+The PWL approach has the advantage of having an explicit inverse, so that compared with the FD method, the PWL method requires no matrix solve.}